 You can find spelt flour at many grocery stores these days or purchase it online.
 It usually works well as a 1:1 substitute for whole wheat or all purpose flour and will add a slightly tangy, earthy flavor.

-I used extra virgin olive oil in these spelt muffins but you can substitute melted coconut oil or any other type of oil you prefer.
+I used extra virgin olive oil in these muffins but you can substitute melted coconut oil or any other type of oil you prefer.

 I like to use unsweetened almond milk in these muffins but any type of unsweetened milk you prefer will work.